 Issues related to declining voter turnout and the factors influencing the propensity to vote have led to a strategy for modernizing the electoral process that focuses on two main lines of reform.

-implifying the complex legal environment that governs elections, a process involves working with the Law Commission on a multi-year project.
+Simplifying the complex legal environment that governs elections, a process that involves working with the Law Commission on a multi-year project.

-for such purposes as online registration, voter authentication interactions with political parties; electronic counting of votes and security of the voting system privacy and potential for intrusions.
+Using IT for such purposes as online registration, voter authentication and interactions with political parties; electronic counting of votes; and ensuring the security of the voting system to protect privacy and reduce the potential for intrusions.

-The shift from registration by household (anyone in home can register a ) to registration and the introduction of a requirement for voter identification at polling stations are upcoming changes.
+The shift from registration by household (anyone in a home can register an elector) to registration of individuals and the introduction of a requirement for voter identification at polling stations are upcoming changes.

 On the issues related to campaign financing, possible challenges will depend on parliamentary action to change a regulatory system that relies mainly on reporting and transparency and operates with no caps on donations and relatively high ceilings on total spending.